surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ### Next Steps
 Once you have Setup the Database connection you can further take up the process by following below steps:

   - Creating a Project to control data  in model
-  - Configuring the model to access our connection
-  - Create visualization  to explore the pictorial representation of the data
-  - Create Dashboard to create layouts for the reports
-  - Save and share the Reports in Public() and Private()

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNzI0ODUwNDcsNDM4NzQ2MDczLDIxMD
-Q3MDIwNCwtMTM5NzY5MzQyNiwtMTc1MDI4NzY1M119
+eyJoaXN0b3J5IjpbMTUyMTQ3OTg2MCw0Mzg3NDYwNzMsMjEwND
+cwMjA0LC0xMzk3NjkzNDI2LC0xNzUwMjg3NjUzXX0=
 -->